Rainbow Youth: Services

-Rainbow Youth runs up to seven peer-support groups in Auckland, Tauranga and Whangarei.
+Rainbow Youth runs up to seven peer-support groups in Auckland, Tauranga and Whangārei.
 Rainbow Youth's education programme is delivered throughout the year to participating high schools throughout the Auckland region.
-The workshops have been reported to be highly successful, with a study showing that between 91% to 94% of students would recommend the workshops to other young people.
+The workshops have been reported to be highly successful, with a study showing that between 91% and 94% of students would recommend the workshops to other young people.
 Rainbow Youth is also behind a rural outreach project called the I'm Local Project, which aims to provide free sexual and gender identity affirming resources and information to rural schools, medical centres and community organisations.
 Rainbow Youth provides in-person support peer support in Auckland, Bay of Plenty, Wellington, and Taranaki.